aaronparker/aaronparker.github.io/_posts/2010-02-20-remoteapp-for-windows-xp-and-windows-vista-the-missing-pieces.md

 ### RemoteApp in Action

-When launching the RemoteApp program, the UI isn&#8217;t quite as seamless as you get with the XenApp client.
+When launching the RemoteApp program, the UI isn't quite as seamless as you get with the XenApp client.
 You will first see a warning prompt if the .RDP file is not signed, and then a dialog box while the client connects:

 <a href="http://stealthpuppy.com/virtualisation/remoteapp-for-windows-xp-and-windows-vista-the-missing-pieces/attachment/remoteappconnect-2/" rel="attachment wp-att-1369"><img class="alignnone size-full wp-image-1369" title="RemoteAppConnect" src="http://stealthpuppy.com/wp-content/uploads/2010/02/RemoteAppConnect1.png" alt="" width="453" height="285" srcset="https://stealthpuppy.com/wp-content/uploads/2010/02/RemoteAppConnect1.png 453w, https://stealthpuppy.com/wp-content/uploads/2010/02/RemoteAppConnect1-150x94.png 150w, https://stealthpuppy.com/wp-content/uploads/2010/02/RemoteAppConnect1-300x188.png 300w" sizes="(max-width: 453px) 100vw, 453px" /></a>